 Virtual businesses don’t come without their risks and downsides.
 Here are the challenges I’ve found with virtual businesses, and a few tips to mitigate them.

 There’s still nothing like speaking with someone face-to-face.
-Email and phone communication are all well and good, but there are social nuances and cues that you pick up on when you speak to someone in person.
-A twitch of the mouth here, a slight frown there, the sparkle of good-natured humor in the eye that lets you know you’re included in a joke, not the butt of it.
+Email and phone communication are all well and good, but there are social nuances and body language cues that you pick up on when you speak to someone in person.
+A twitch of the mouth here, a slight frown there, the sparkle of good-natured humor in the eye that lets you know you’re included in a joke and not the butt of it.

 These communication challenges can be magnified in a team dynamic, where multiple people are trying to collaborate and brainstorm.
-And when you have team members from all over the world, with different norms and cultural backgrounds, the risk of misunderstandings and resentment grows exponentially.
+And when you have distributed team members all over the world with different norms, cultural backgrounds, and time zones, the risk of misunderstandings and resentment grows exponentially.

 Feelings of isolation and loneliness can also be a real problem for remote workers, from the CEO down to the part-time virtual assistant.